 Covering everything from maze-solving in Ancient Greece to the Two Ronnies, and from rapping in supermarkets to how Facebook predicts your likes, in opening algorithmic thinking to all readers.
 Bad Choices shows you how to choose better -- and live happier.

-Bad Choices will also be available in Japanese thanks to Toyo Keizai, Simplified Chinese thanks to CITIC Publishing Group, and Korean thanks to MaeKyung Publishing.
+Bad Choices will also be available in Japanese thanks to Toyo Keizai, Simplified Chinese thanks to CITIC Publishing Group, Korean thanks to MaeKyung Publishing, Complex Chinese thanks to Business Weekly, and Russian thanks to Eksmo.
 The release dates for these editions are forthcoming.
 Be sure to join the mailing list or connect on Facebook or Twitter for updates about these and other forthcoming editions.